arcticoder/polymerized-lqg-replicator-recycler/README.md

 ## Enhanced License and Usage

-**Unlicense (Public Domain)** - This revolutionary matter replication technology is released into the public domain with no restrictions, enabling unrestricted usage, modification, and distribution.
+**Unlicense (Public Domain)** - This proposed matter replication technology is released into the public domain with no restrictions, enabling unrestricted usage, modification, and distribution.
 See [LICENSE](LICENSE) for complete details.

 ## Enhanced Contributing